dijasila/ASE/doc/ase/md.rst

     Set ``natoms = 3`` if water is used for example.

 *logfile*:
     Custom file name for log file.
+Default: "safires.log".
     SAFIRES writes a custom logile containing additional information about the position of the boundary for each iteration.
-    The :class:`MDLogger` can still be appended to the MD object but may produce redundant information.
+    The :class:`MDLogger` still needs to be appended to the MD object to log results not specific to SAFIRES.
+Pass "None" to suppress output.

-*traj*:
-    :class:`ase.io.Trajectory` object to be written into by SAFIRES.
-    Default: None.

-*trajfreq*:
-    Frequency (in number of iterations) with which configurations are written into ``traj``.

 *debug*:
     Enable writing of verbose debug output at each iteration into